nhsconnect/nhslogin/src/gp-credentials2.md

 ## GP systems coverage

-Currently NHS login provides coverage for GP login credentials
+The platforms that NHS login provides coverage for GP login credentials are:

 - EMIS: 100%
 - TPP: 100%